matthew-chirgwin/kafka-java-vertx-starter/README.md

 To build this project you will need:

 - maven `mvn`

+If you want to develop the UI, you will also need the following to run the UI development tooling:

 - npm version 6.4.1 or later
 - node 10.15.0 or later